infinity-atom42/monorepo-example/jobs/README.md

 ## 📡 Exchanges

 - A service creates it's own exchange if needs one.
-- In some cause like a notification service, just binds it's own notification queue to another exchange like payment exchange listening for a topic
+- In some cases like a notification service, just binds it's own notification queue to another exchange like payment exchange listening for a topic so it doesn't need an exchange created

 ---